 Back to Articles

-How to use the Meta ad library API to find ad data?
+How to use the Meta ad library API to scrape ad data?

-How to use the Meta ad library API to find ad data? - Blog post banner image for Swipekit
+How to use the Meta ad library API to scrape ad data? - Blog post banner image for Swipekit

-Using the Meta API for direct access means you can play with the API and write code that quickly fetches results for specific ads.
+Using the Meta API for direct access means you can play with the API and write code that quickly fetches results for specific ads, competitor research and run your own bulk analysis with an LLM.

 What data access is available?